 PHILANTHROPIC METHOD & FOCUS

-Members of Brick & Beam Society invest their time, skills, and finances through United Way of Greater Portland in order to meet the community’s most pressing needs while making longer-term investments to ensure lasting change.
+Members of Brick & Beam Society invest their time, skills, and finances through United Way of Southern Maine in order to meet the community’s most pressing needs while making longer-term investments to ensure lasting change.

 Brick & Beam Society supports strategies that align with Thrive2027, with a focus on STEM and early childhood enrichment opportunities for children in Greater Portland.